mjzamorano/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

-Overall, we can see that more levels of activity taken place during the weekends and activity tends to start later.
+Overall, we can see that more levels of activity take place during the weekends and activity tends to start later.